bluecats/bluecats-android-sdk/README.md

 ## Requirements

 Android SDK version 4.3 and up

-Google Play Services SDK
+**Google Play Services SDK**

 ## Have a Question?

-* If you've found a bug, open an issue.
+* If you've found a bug, please open an issue.
-* If you have a general question, please see our [support center](support.bluecats.com) for articles on our platform and beacons.
+* If you have a general question, see our [support center](support.bluecats.com) for articles on our platform and beacons.
-* If you want a particular feature, open an issue.
+* If you want a particular feature, please open an issue.
 * If taking a look at our SDK for the first time, please see our [Android SDK documentation](https://github.com/bluecats/bluecats-android-sdk/wiki).